vontell/EasyAPI/README.md

 =======

 A Java-based library that parses RESTful APIs into useful objects.
-EasyAPI hopes to create easy RESTful API interaction by create a simple object from your API key, and then allowing full API interaction through that object.
+EasyAPI hopes to create easy RESTful API interaction by creating a simple object from your API key, and then allowing full API interaction through that object.

 ##Diagram of the EasyAPI Thought Process:
 ![EasyAPI chart](https://raw.githubusercontent.com/vontell/EasyAPI/master/EasyApi.png)